OFAC Turkey Sanctions lists

 US Sanctions on Turkey

 Turkey has long been an important partner of the United States, including within the framework of the North Atlantic Alliance NATO.
-However, in recent years, relations between Ankara and Washington have become strained, leading to a series of restrictive measures from the U.S.
+However, in recent years, relations between Ankara and Washington have become strained, leading to a series number of restrictive measures from the U.S.

 One of the key events that provoked sanctions was Turkey’s decision in 2017 to purchase S-400 surface-to-air missile systems from Russia.
 The first deliveries began in 2019, which caused a mixed reaction from Western allies.